Sunday, 22 December 2024

 The FCC proposes new rules requiring robocallers to disclose AI use to protect you from fraud and scams.
 Public feedback is now sought.

-The Federal Communications Commission (FCC) is stepping up efforts to protect you from the growing threat of -generated robocalls.
+The Federal Communications Commission (FCC) is stepping up efforts to protect you from the growing threat of AI-generated robocalls.
 In a new proposal unveiled this week, the FCC aims to ensure that robocallers disclose when using artificial intelligence (AI) during phone calls and text messages.
 This move is part of the FCC’s ongoing campaign to combat fraudulent activities linked to robocalls, which have increasingly used AI to deceive recipients.

 Under the new rules, robocallers must inform you upfront if they plan to use AI for future calls and messages.
 This disclosure should occur when seeking your consent to make robocalls, a requirement that has been in place since the FCC banned AI-generated robocalls without prior permission.
 The goal is to clearly understand who—or what—you are communicating with and to make an informed decision about whether you want to receive these calls.